vk-poonyakanok/BNK48_CGM48_GE4_Analysis/README.md

 The datasets used in this project are collected from unofficial sources and are meant for educational and exploratory purposes.

 ## Models
-- **Regression**: To estimate the relationship between the predictors and the election results.
+- **Random Forest**: To estimate the relationship between the predictors and the election results.
 - **XGBoost**: A gradient boosting framework used to model the intricacies within the data.
 - **LightGBM**: A fast, distributed, high-performance gradient boosting framework based on decision tree algorithms.